 First Chief Minister of Arunachal Pradesh

-Prem Khandu Thungan was the First Chief Minister of Arunachal Pradesh, serving from August 13, 1975 to September 18, 1979.
-He played a crucial role in shaping the early political landscape of the state, after it was transitioned from the North-East Frontier Agency (NEFA) to a Union Territory in 1972.
-He played an important role in the revolution of Arunachal Pradesh towards full statehood, which was eventually granted in 1987 under Gegong Apang’s government and later he served as a Union Minister of State under Prime Minister P. V. Narasimha Rao’s government.
+Prem Khandu Thungan was the First Chief Minister of Arunachal Pradesh, serving from August 13, 1975, to September 18, 1979.
+He played a crucial role in shaping the early political landscape of the state after it transitioned from the North-East Frontier Agency (NEFA) to a Union Territory in 1972.
+He played an important role in the revolution of Arunachal Pradesh towards full statehood, which was eventually granted in 1987 under Gegong Apang’s government, and later he served as a Union Minister of State under Prime Minister P. V. Narasimha Rao’s government.

-Gegong Apang holds the record for being the Longest Serving Chief Minister of Arunachal Pradesh, with a total tenure of 22 years, across two different terms initially from January 18, 1980 – January 19, 1999 and secondary from January 18, 1980 – January 19, 1999.
-He is the man behind Arunachal Pradesh full fledged statehood which was granted in 1987, under his guidance major upliftments in the roadways network, healthcare sector were noticed and he also contributed towards the ‘hydroelectric projects’ in Arunachal Pradesh.
+Gegong Apang holds the record for being the Longest Serving Chief Minister of Arunachal Pradesh, with a total tenure of 22 years, across two different terms initially from January 18, 1980, to January 19, 1999, and secondly from January 18, 1980, to January 19, 1999.
+He is the man behind Arunachal Pradesh full full-fledged statehood, which was granted in 1987, under his guidance, major upliftments in the road network and the healthcare sector were noticed, and he also contributed towards the ‘hydroelectric projects’ in Arunachal Pradesh.
 He also formed the ”Arunachal Congress” but later joined the BJP in 2014.

 Chief Ministers of Arunachal Pradesh FAQs